Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution: Experiments and Results

-In this section, we evaluate the time and memory overhead of different sparsity-preserving fine-tuning methods using the LLaMA-7B model.
-Since LoRA* includes Wanda pruning post hoc to restore the desired sparsity level, it does not reflect end-to-end training cost and thus is excluded from this analysis.
-Experiments were conducted with sequence lengths ranging from 256 to 1024 at a rank of 32.
-Figure \ref{fig: speed} (a) presents the memory usage of the different methods across various sequence lengths.
-As the sequence length increases, all methods exhibit higher memory consumption, which is expected.
-In particular, SEFT consistently uses less memory than other methods in all settings.
-In particular, SEFT requires approximately half the memory of SQFT.
+\textbf{Memory Efficiency.} In this section, we evaluate the memory overhead of different sparsity-preserving fine-tuning methods using the LLaMA2-7B model.
+Experiments were conducted with sequence lengths ranging from 512 to 2048 at a rank of 32.
+As shown in Figure~\ref{fig: speed}~(a), memory usage increases with sequence length for all methods, but SEFT consistently requires less memory than the alternatives, in some cases using about half the memory of SQFT.

-In Figure \ref{fig: speed} (b), we report the average running time per training step, measured over 30 steps on the H100 GPU.
-The results show that SEFT achieves the fastest training speed across all input lengths, running nearly twice as fast as SQFT and approximately three times faster than SPP.
-These results underscore the efficiency of our method, demonstrating that SEFT offers a superior balance between performance and resource efficiency when fine-tuning sparse LLMs.
+Compared with LoRA methods, SEFT exhibits slightly lower memory usage as sequence length increases.
+As shown in the memory consumption breakdown in Appendix~\ref{sec:mem_usage}, most of these savings come from reduced \emph{activation memory} during fine-tuning.
+Unlike LoRA-style adapters, which introduce additional activation tensors, SEFT directly updates parameters without auxiliary activations.
+These results highlight SEFT’s favorable memory-efficiency profile, offering a good balance between resource usage and performance when fine-tuning sparse LLMs.

-\textbf{Inference Speedup.} We analyze the inference speedup of the sparse LLM achieved after SEFT fine-tuning, as presented in Table \ref{tab:speed} in Appendix \ref{sec:speed}.
-To assess practical gains, we report end-to-end decoding latency using the LLaMA-V2-7B model running in the DeepSparse inference engine~\citep{deepsparse} on an Intel Xeon Platinum 8360Y CPU with 36 cores.
-The results show that fine-tuned sparse LLMs yield substantial inference speedups compared to their dense counterparts, achieving up to 2.5× improvement at 70\% sparsity.
-Moreover, the speedup becomes even more pronounced at higher sparsity levels, demonstrating the potential of SEFT to enable both performance efficiency and practical deployment benefits.
+\textbf{Computation Efficiency.} We evaluate both training and inference efficiency of SEFT.
+For training, Figure~\ref{fig: speed}~(b) shows that SEFT requires less training time than other sparsity-preserving fine-tuning methods across different sequence lengths.
+For inference, Table~\ref{tab:speed} in Appendix~\ref{sec:speed} reports end-to-end decoding latency of the SEFT fine-tuned sparse LLM using the DeepSparse inference engine~\citep{deepsparse} on an Intel Xeon Platinum 8360Y CPU with 36 cores.
+The results show that sparse LLMs achieve substantial speedups over their dense counterparts, reaching up to 2.5× improvement at 70\% sparsity.
+Moreover, the speedup becomes even more pronounced at higher sparsity levels, demonstrating the potential of sparsity-preserving to enable practical deployment benefits.